10 Ways to Convert Blog Visitors into Sales with CTAs

 A slide-in call to action box is a box that slides in the lower corner of the screen, typically triggered based on scrolling far enough down the page.
 I've seen a few that will scroll back out of the page if you scroll up, but most of them are just there to stay once they're in, until you close them.

-Popup for Ebook Download
+Popup For Ebook Download

 You can put anything you want in this box, and indeed, I've seen everything from the business's core service to a minor ebook advertised in those boxes.
 I recommend an ebook, though.